bekdepostan/unlogic/content/2015-04-13-solving-narnia-part-2.rst

 	0xffffd660:	0x00000000	0x00000000	0x00000000	0x00000000
 	0xffffd670:	0x00000000	0x00000000	0x00000000	0x00000000
 	0xffffd680:	0x00000000	0x00000000	0x00000000	0x00000000
-	(gdb)

-The value of *2f* at :code:`0xffffd60c` shows us that our overwrite was successful and we wrote the value of *47*.
-We need to write :code:`0x8048706` which is *134514438* in decimal.
+The value of *2f* at :code:`0xffffd60c` shows us that our overwrite was successful and we wrote the value of *47*\ .
+We need to write :code:`0x8048706` which is :code:`134514438` in decimal.
-So let's add our :code:`%d` in and remember to adjust the number of :code:`%x` s too, so we can see how much padding we need
+So let's add our :code:`%d` in and remember to adjust the number of :code:`%x`\ s too, so we can see how much padding we need

 .. code:: console